Fluffy Gluten-Free Naan (Yeast-Free, 20 minutes!)

 • 1/2 tsp sea salt

-• 1/2 cup coconut flour (we haven’t tested almond flour, but it might work)
+• 1/2 cup coconut flour (we haven’t tested almond flour, but it might work if you use more of it)

 • 1/2 cup arrowroot starch (we haven’t tested other starches, but cornstarch might work)